pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

         # Notice that nbsphinx runs each notebook and produces an
         # html file with all of the outputs of your code
         # you can link to the notebook in your docs by modifying
-        # the nbsphinx build - we will cover this in a separate tutorial series focused on python packaging!
+        # the nbsphinx build - we will cover this in a separate tutorial series focused onPythonpackaging!
         tutorials/
             index.html
             index.md